SuperArtyK/ACEngine/AELogParser/README.md

 # AELogParser project
-This is the project for the ACEngine
+This is the project for the ACEngine that reads and parses the logs created by the engine